jbcodeforce/aws-studies/docs/infra/security.md

 * Multi Factor Authentication is used to verify a human is the real user of a service

-    * Always protect root account.
+    * Always protect root account with MFA.
     * MFA = password + device we own.
     * The device could be a universal 2nd factor security key. (ubikey)